MHickey2/Quiz-Lite/TEST.md

   The site was tested on a Lenovo Laptop, an Acer Aspire Netbook and older iphone5(limited functionality).

   Appearance and Functionality appeared consistent in all browsers on the Desktop, but on the older iPhone5 the WebP images could not be seen, on this older model, Safari does not support these images but in September 2020 onward, WebP support was added in Safari version 14.
+I have been testing on simulated versions online, but it hard to gauge on an actual working model.
 <br/>

 #### [Return to Table of Contents](#toc)